christosgalano/christosgalano.github.io/_drafts/github-actions/github-actions-actions.md

 ---
-title: "GitHub Actions - Actions"
+title: "GitHub Actions: Custom Actions"
-excerpt: "In today's post we see how can someone create their own GitHub Action."
+excerpt: "In today's post we look at how someone can create custom actions in GitHub."
-tagline: "Create your own actions"
+tagline: "A guide to creating your own actions"
 header:
   overlay_color: "#24292f"
   teaser: assets/images/github-actions/github-actions-1.webp